puikinsh/Travelify/README.md

 ## Customization

 This theme has loads of customization options available via Appearance - Theme Options and via WordPress Customizer under Apperance - Customize.
-For more information about setup you can read *[Theme Documentationn](http://colorlib.com/wp/support/travelify/)*
+For more information about setup you can read **[Theme Documentationn](http://colorlib.com/wp/support/travelify/)**

 ## License

+This theme is based on Attitude WordPress theme by Theme Horse.

+The theme is released for free under the terms of the GNU General Public License version 2 and some parts under their respective licenses.
+In general words, feel free and encouraged to use, modify and redistribute this theme however you like.
+You may remove any copyright references (unless required by third party components) and crediting is not necessary.
+The theme is offered free of charge.
+If someone asked money for it, someone just tricked you.

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License version 2, see file license.txt.